openmobilityfoundation/mobility-data-specification/modes/delivery.md

 ### Trip Attributes

-The `trip_attributes` array is used with in delivery.
+The `trip_attributes` array is not used with in delivery.

 ### Vehicle Attributes